The Greek island of Paros Greece is one of the most popular and touristy Greek islands.

 The Frankish Castle of Paros:

 The splendid Frankish Castle is one of the most enduring monuments on the island of Paros.
-It was built in the 1200s by the then Venetian Sanoudos.
-Scholars believe that the castle was built from the vestiges of an assortment of ancient sanctuaries that were scattered in and around the Paros Island .
+It was built in the 1200s by the then-Venetian Sanoudos.
+Scholars believe that the castle was built from the vestiges of an assortment of ancient sanctuaries scattered in and around Paros Island.
 The Frankish Castle stands out for its splendid architecture.
-Needless to say, a visit to Paros is incomplete without a visit to this magnificent castle which stands as mute testimony to Paros’ rich virile past.
+Needless to say, a visit to Paros is incomplete without a visit to this magnificent castle, which stands as mute testimony to Paros’ rich virile past.

-The castle is conspicuous by its intricate stonework and the hundred-footer Hekatompedon that is fabricated into its walls.
-The elongated tower integrates all the elements of a 4th-century globular edifice, built during the Frankish era.
+The castle is conspicuous by its intricate stonework and the hundreds-footer Hekatompedon fabricated into its walls.
+The elongated tower integrates all the elements of a 4th-century globular edifice built during the Frankish era.
 Part of the circular edifice is used as the apse of the castle’s in-house chapel.
-The basis of an ancient temple which is believed to date back all the way to 530 BC.
-Along with the temple ruins, there are also scattered remnants of ancient residences.
+The basis of an ancient temple is believed to date back all the way to 530 BC.
+Along with the temple ruins, there are scattered remnants of ancient residences.
 Located at the highest point of Parikia, the Frankish Castle guarantees a breathtaking view of the surrounding area.

 Paros, Ekatontapiliani Byzantine Museum:

 The Ekatontapiliani Byzantine Museum is located in Parikia, the capital of Paros Island.
-The Museum is housed in the Ekatontapiliani Church which was initially built as a small shrine dedicated to the Virgin Mary in the 4th century AD by Saint Helen.
+It is housed in the Ekatontapiliani Church, which was initially built as a small shrine dedicated to the Virgin Mary in the 4th century AD by Saint Helen.
 It was later rebuilt after the damaging earthquake in 1773.
-The Byzantine Museum in Parikia displays rare church artwork, wood carvings, silver and metal objects, religious amphorae and heirlooms from the Byzantine Era.
+The Byzantine Museum in Parikia displays rare church artwork, wood carvings, silver and metal objects, religious amphorae, and heirlooms from the Byzantine Era.

 The Monastery of Logovarda in Paros Greece, Cyclades:

 The Monastery of Logovarda is located about 5 km northeast of Parikia, the capital of Paros Island.
-It is found in circumvention of about 1 km from the main road from Parikia to Naoussa.
+It is found within about 1 km of the main road from Parikia to Naoussa.
 This church is dedicated to Zoodohos Pighi, meaning “the life-giving source”.

-Constructed in 1638 from monk Paleologos, originating from the village of Naoussa Paros.
-It has imposing architecture and the dominating color is white, the typical Cycladic color.
+It was constructed in 1638 by monk Paleologos, originating from the village of Naoussa Paros.
+It has imposing architecture; the dominant color is white, the typical Cycladic color.
 The main church has nice wall paintings and valuable icons.
 The monastery also has an interesting library with rare books and manuscripts.
 The Monastery of Logovarda is open in the morning and visits are allowed only to men, properly dressed.
-This is actually a male monastery that has a hostel and hagiography workshop
+This is actually a male monastery that has a hostel and hagiography workshop.

 Archaeological Museum of Paros

-Located in Parikia, the capital of Paros Greece, the Archaeological Museum of Paros Island can be found right next to the high school of the town. it is a really interesting museum exhibiting a wild collection of findings dating from the Neolithic and Bronze period to the Classical and Hellenistic one.
+Located in Parikia, the capital of Paros, Greece, the Archaeological Museum of Paros Island is right next to the town’s high school.
+It is a really interesting museum exhibiting a wide collection of findings dating from the Neolithic and Bronze periods to the Classical and Hellenistic periods.

 Aliki, “Skorpios” folklore museum: The “Skorpios”

-Folklore Museum in Aliki houses ae a cult statue of a sanctuary.
-Collection of miniature models of sailing boats, fishing boats and ships.
-These were crafted by the artist Benetos Skiadas.
+The Folklore Museum in Aliki houses a cult statue of a sanctuary and a collection of miniature models of sailing boats, fishing boats, and ships crafted by the artist Benetos Skiadas.

-The museum has also on display models of other things including a Parian house, a blacksmith’s workshop, a traditional coffee house, a windmill, traditional weaving equipment, etc. It is one of the must-visit places in Paros Island.
+The museum also displays models of other things, including a Parian house, a blacksmith’s workshop, a traditional coffee house, a windmill, and traditional weaving equipment.
+It is one of the must-visit places on Paros Island.

 Paros Museum of Byzantine Art in Naoussa

 being suspended.
-The eyes are always large.
-The backgrounds are most of the time painted golden.
-The style of Byzantine art was clear and simple.
-The architects of this school of art were always preferential of massive domes in their architecture.
+The eyes are constantly significant.
+Most of the time, the backgrounds are painted golden.
+The style of Byzantine art was clear and straightforward.
+The architects of this school of art always preferred massive domes in their architecture.

 Beaches